-It is important to understand that the carrier is responsible for documenting any existing damages or imperfections during both the loading and delivery processes.
-However, the carrier is not required to act as a third-party appraiser or to inspect the vehicle on behalf of the receiving party.
+Please understand that the carrier is responsible for documenting any existing damages or imperfections during both the loading and delivery processes.
+However, the carrier is not required to act as a third-party appraiser or inspect the vehicle on behalf of the receiving party.
 Additionally, the carrier is not obligated to inform the involved parties about any preexisting damage or imperfections.
-I hope this clarifies what is covered by the carrier’s cargo insurance.

 Please also refer to the FAQ What to Do if There is Damage